 - We will have carts for assisting low-mobility attendees with accessing sites.

 Taylor Ranch is providing plenty of food, including lots of local trucks which will offer a la carte items for sale.
 There are no food stores or convenience stores inside the venue, but Taylor Ranch is just a couple miles from full service everything in Fletcher or Asheville.

 Asheville is a full-service city with everything from fine dining to brew pubs; in fact, it's been voted best brew city in America numerous times!
 We have developed an Asheville guide with some of our favorites.
 Another great resource is: http://www.exploreasheville.com/2014overlandexpoeast/

 - What are my options for flying in?

 Charlotte Douglas International in Charlotte, NC, is the nearest international airport (a couple hours away), and there is a nice regional airport just minutes away, Asheville Regional.

-- I am flying in and need to rent a car/bike, is this possible?
+- I am flying in and need to rent a car, is this possible?

 - Where is the best place to find other attendees interested in caravanning?